IoT or Die: 4 Industries That Are Rocking the IoT Platform

 Marrying IoT sensors with advanced analytics and gamification, the world-renowned event was able to breathe new life into a 100-year-old tradition, setting a game-changing standard for digital engagement in the world of racing.

-In the retail industry, overstocks and out-of-stock inventory equates to more than a $1 trillion dollar problem according to IHL Group.
+In the retail industry, overstocks and out-of-stock inventory equates to more than a $1 trillion dollar problem based on findings from IHL Group.
 But it’s one less problem for Levi Strauss and Company, who worked with Intel’s Retail Sensor Platform to help them conquer their inventory — and their competition.

-Even though retail stores are feeling the heat to adopt the full online store experience, 94% of retail shopping still occurs in brick and mortar stores, based on insights from analytics company RetailNext.
+Even though retail stores are feeling the heat to adopt the full online store experience, 94% of retail shopping still occurs in brick and mortar stores, according to analytics company RetailNext.

 Levi Strauss and Co. saw an opportunity to marry the IoT with the brick & mortar experience to create a competitive edge.